Sahil-admin/Local-DNS-configuration/readme.txt

 Install bind packages which are the DNS packages. yum install bind* -y
 Use this command to install them.
+{if not configured yum check-out my other repo which explains how to setup yum}

 Step 2:
 As it is a local dns server make changes to your ethernet files which can be named as "ifcfg-enp0s3" or similar to this.